SCToolsfactory/SCJMapper-V2/doc/ReadMe.txt

 - improvement - detection of the SC install path extended to one more Registry entry
 - fix - blend unmapped works properly now
 - fix - manual entry of SC directory works now
+- Update of the Guide for V2.3
 V 2.2
 - new feature - option to ignore actionmaps in Settings
 - improvement - add actionmaps for multiplayer, singleplayer, player
-- improvement - GUI layout of Joystick tabs for more than 4 devices V 2.1
+- improvement - GUI layout of Joystick tabs for more than 4 devices
+- Update of the Guide for V2.2
+V 2.1
 - program is maintained at "https://github.com/SCToolsfactory/SCJMapper-V2/releases"
 - new feature - option to blend unmapped actions
 - improvement - ignore buttons in Settings
 - improvement - override the built in detection of the SC folder in Settings
 - added - trace log for resolving crash and other issues
-- Update of the Guide for V2.0
+- Update of the Guide for V2.1
 V 2.0
 - program is maintained at "https://github.com/bm98/SCJMapper-V2/releases"
 - new feature - get defaultProfile.xml from game assets